petethegreat/GettingCleaningDataWeek4/CodeBook.md

 - values lie in the range `[-0.995,0.197]` (raw data was normalised to range `[-1.0,1.0]`)
 - This variable is a dimensionless quantity (no unit), due to the normalisation of the input data.
 - BodyAngularVelocityXComponentFrequencyDomainStandardDeviation
-  -BodyAngularVelocity - the body component of the angular velocity -XComponent - in the _x_ direction
+  - BodyAngularVelocity - the body component of the angular velocity
+  - XComponent - in the _x_ direction
-  -FrequencyDomain - this variable was analysed in the frequency domain -StandardDeviation - the standard deviation was taken.
+  - FrequencyDomain - this variable was analysed in the frequency domain
+  - StandardDeviation - the standard deviation was taken.

 ### BodyAngularVelocityYComponentFrequencyDomainStandardDeviation
 - mean of the fBodyGyro-std()-Y variable from the UCI HAR dataset, averaged over all samples for the corresponding subject and activity